CarsonDavis/CarsonDavis.github.io/_posts/2024-11-01-cover_design.md

 Now is also the time to tidy up any of your overlaps.
 Once things are expanded to strokes, it becomes easier to manipulate every egde and corner.
 You might want to think about deleting some nodes, moving them around, or tweaking their handles.
 Sometimes wierd things happen when expanding, so always go back through your shapes and add and subtract them one by one until you get the finished item.

-Another problem I've seen in this phase is that previously even and constant width strokes will suddenly become triangular after expand to stroke.
-I have been able to fix this by changing the cap fom circular to square extending beyond the point.
-This effect is also seen sometimes when importing an unexpanded curve into Silouhette.

-I have also fixed this problem by opening the pressure menu in stroke and clicking reset.
-It turned out that in my supposedly "uniform" pressure curve, I actually had 3 points instead of 2.

 ## Resource List